smpadhy/ProjectManagement/ME-MYSELF-I/Weekly-meetings.md

 * Fixed nidm-term-search code to show DICOM owl file.
   * Did code clean up
 * Explored Mavo to be used for nidm-term-search
-* Attended NIDM, NIDM-W and Repronim meetings
+* Attended NIDM, NIDM-W and Repronim-all call meetings
 * Meeting with Satra on form edit feature and future steps

 #### What did I struggle with?